How to Attract Repeat Customers at Your Café | 9 Proven Strategies

 • Using stock photos instead of real images from your café

 Social media also provides a direct communication channel that's more immediate than email.
+Your social channels are also one of the most effective places to promote your café's loyalty programme—a quick story showing a customer earning their free coffee can drive more sign-ups than any poster behind the counter.
 Announcing a flash special, a new seasonal drink, or a community event reaches your followers instantly.
 And when customers can message you directly with questions or feedback, it builds the kind of accessible relationship that fosters loyalty.

 5. Be Reliable with Your Operating Hours